cwi-dis/VRTApp_ProductionMeeting2/README.md

 ## Getting started, desktop

+Full instructions are in the <https://github.com/cwi-dis/VR2Gather> repository, please refer to those.
+But here are the quick steps:

+- Ensure you have `git` installed, and you have done `git lfs install`.
 - Clone this repository.
 - Install  the _cwipc_ point cloud package.
 Instructions are can be found at <https://github.com/cwi-dis/cwipc>
 - Open the project in the Unity Editor.